Options and Settings - General

 'Fade All' Time: The 'Stop All' button (optionally activated by pressing ESC) is designed as a panic button to stop any playing cue immediately.
 However, you may want a less abrupt stopping of audio.
 You can achieve this using the 'Fade All' button (optionally activated by holding down a Shift key when you press ESC.
 The fade time is specified in this option.
 The default 'fade all' time is 1 second.

 Max.
 No. of Audio Files to Pre-Open: SCS pre-opens audio files so they are immediately ready for playback.
 By default the number of audio files pre-opened (excluding hotkey files) is 40, but you can specify a higher or lower number in this field.
-The number must be between 2 and 80 for SCS Professional and higher, or between 2 and 50 for other license levels.
+The number must be between 2 and 99.
 By specifying a low number you may save memory and improve performance on some computers.

 Tip: Whenever a cue or sub-cue completes, SCS looks through the cue list for audio and video files that can be pre-opened.
 However, to minimize interference with currently playing cues, SCS will generally not pre-open an audio file while another audio file is playing, and will not pre-open a video file while another video file is playing.
 This is particularly important for video files, as buffering a video file can noticeably interrupt the playback of another video that is playing.
 So if you need to run several videos back-to-back then ideally you need to set Max.
 No. of Video/Image Files to Pre-Open to at least the number of videos to be played back-to-back, up to the limit available.
 If SCS has not pre-opened a video file when it is required for playback, there will be a slight pause while buffering is started.